Voices from the Industry goes digital in a new online series bringing you real-world insights and advice from industry experts.

 Whatever your discipline, you will be able to hear first-hand from industry professionals as they share their experience and advice.
 Get involved by asking questions and sharing your ideas as a part of the conversation in what promises to be a lively and interactive series.

 These sessions are for final year undergraduate students and postgraduate students.

 You will need to register for these sessions so we know how many people are attending.
-Please find the sign-up link in your email.
+Please find the sign-up links and previous talks below.

 Dance and Opera

 - Speakers – Ruth Mulholland, Company Manager Royal Opera and Tim Claydon, Choreographer and Movement Director for Opera.